-Name: Peter Marks Title: Non-Executive Deputy Chairman Experience and expertise: Peter brings over 30 years' experience in corporate advisory, investment banking and director/advisory roles to the Board.
+Noxopharm Limited Directors' report 30 June 2020 Name: Title: Experience and expertise: Peter Marks Non-Executive Deputy Chairman Peter brings over 30 years' experience in corporate advisory, investment banking and director/advisory roles to the Board.
 With several leading firms, Peter's corporate skills lie in capital raising for pre-IPO and listed companies, cross border M&A transactions, corporate underwriting, and venture capital transactions for companies in Australia, US & Israel.
 Over this period Peter has been involved in a very broad range of transactions, with a special focus in the life sciences, biotechnology, medical technology and high tech segments.
 He has been a Director and/or Chairman of several public companies.
 He currently is a Director of Prana Biotechnology Ltd (ASX & NASDAQ listed) since 2005 and Non-Executive Director of Emefcy Group Limited (ASX listed) since 2015.
 Peter provides strategic and corporate advice at various stages of technology commercialisation for companies to transition to an operating entity, and helps facilitate significant commercial transactions to create shareholder value.
-Peter holds a Bachelor of Economics, Bachelor of Laws and a Graduate Diploma in Commercial Law from Monash University, Australia.
+Other current directorships: Former directorships (last 3 years): Interests in shares: Interests in options: Peter holds a Bachelor of Economics, Bachelor of Laws and a Graduate Diploma in Commercial Law from Monash University, Australia.
 He also holds an MBA from the University of Edinburgh, Scotland.
-Other current directorships: Alterity Therapeutics Limited (ASX: ATH) - since 29 July 2005 (formerly known as Prana Biotechnology Limited), and Fluence Corporation Limited (ASX: FLC) - since 12 May 2015 Former directorships (last 3 years): N/A Interests in shares: 700,000 Interests in options: 766,667 Name: Dr. lan Dixon Title: Non-Executive Director Experience and expertise: Dr Dixon has a PhD in biomedical engineering from Monash University, an MBA from Swinburne University and professional engineering qualifications.
+Alterity Therapeutics Limited (ASX: ATH) - since 29 July 2005 (formerly known as Prana Biotechnology Limited), Fluence Corporation Limited (ASX: FLC) - since 12 May 2015 N/A 700,000 766,667 Name: Title: Experience and expertise: Dr. Ian Dixon Non-Executive Director Dr Dixon has a PhD in biomedical engineering from Monash University, an MBA from Swinburne University and professional engineering qualifications.
 In 2011, Dr Dixon Co-Founded Cynata Inc, a company that is progressing the commercialisation of what has become the Cymerus technology of ASX-listed Cynata Therapeutics Ltd (ASX-CYP).
 Dr Dixon is a co-inventor of the LEAP Technology owned by Exopharm.
 Dr Dixon brings to the Board an extensive technical and entrepreneurial background in founding, building and running technology-based companies, in recognising the potential commercial value of early-stage drug development, and in understanding the challenges involved in drug development.
-Other current directorships: Medigard Ltd (ASX: MGZ) - since 21 November 2017, and Exopharm Ltd (ASX: EX1) - since 11 December 2018 Former directorships (last 3 years): N/A Interests in shares: 1,766,246 Interests in options: 1,200,000
+Other current directorships: Medigard Ltd (ASX: MGZ) - since 21 November 2017, Exopharm Ltd (ASX: EX1) - since 11 December 2018 Former directorships (last 3 years): Interests in shares: Interests in options: N/A 1,766,246 1,200,000